Skip to main content

 You go from scattered files to a complete, dated draft of every required document.
 Your binder shows what’s done, what’s in progress, and what to tackle next, so you always know your next step.

-And if you bring in a privacy officer or attorney, you arrive already informed, with a draft in hand.
+And if you decide to bring in a HIPAA consultant, fractional privacy officer or attorney, you arrive already informed, with a draft in hand.
 What used to be a months-long engagement becomes a short review.

 Digital Binder dashboard showing remediation progress — documents implemented, in progress, and not yet started — with the next actions to take.